jeffIshmael/chamapay-minipay/README.md

 4. **Rotary Disbursement:**
    Funds are distributed to each member in turns.

-5. **Withdrawal:**
+5. **Payout:**
-   Members can claim their funds when it’s their turn, and the smart contract ensures they receive the correct amount.
+   Members receive their payout automatically once its time.

 ---